tvdstorm/oalgcomp/README.md

 Finish.
 After some time, you're asked to restart Eclipse.
 Do this.
 When Eclipse comes back up, click Yes when asked to Run Scala Setup Diagnostics.
-You're now set to clone the oalgcomp repository and import our Scala sources.
+You're now set to clone the oalgcomp repository and import the oalgcomp project (see above).

 We have tested the code with the following versions:

 - Indigo:
    - eclipse-java-indigo-SR2-linux-gtk-x86_64
    - Scala IDE for Eclipse3.0.0.rc2-2_10-201303061959
 - Juno:
    - eclipse-SDK-4.2.2-linux-gtk-x86_64 (Juno)